ZachMoss31/Bits-of-Shadow/README.md

 * Jenkins or Git CI/CD pipeline
 * Atlassian Jira sprinting for overall project health
 * Juggling of multiple projects for more realistic development tasking experience

+## Links
+* Site where description can be fully parsed
+* WebGL link of project build
+* Jira and documentation page for classes and sprinting